-Prior to March 20, 2020, the Company and All-Acacia negotiated a further amendment to the option agreement which modifies the quantum and timing of the next staged payments.
+Prior to March 20, 2020, the Company and All-Acacia negotiated a further amendment to the option agreement (the "Second Amendment to the Mabuhay Agreement") which modifies the quantum and timing of the next staged payments.
 Proposed modifications split staged payment (ii) into 2 payments of US\$50,000 each payable upon signature of the amendment and by March 20, 2021 respectively and staged payment (iii) into 2 payments of US\$50,000 each payable by March 20, 2022 and 2023 respectively.
 Rugby will pay All-Acacia in either Rugby shares (subject to TSX-V approval) or in cash, subject to All Acacia's right to elect to receive up to US\$25,000 in cash.
-Due to the current COVID-19 situation in the Philippines, the amendment has not been formally finalized yet.
+Due to the COVID-19 situation in the Philippines, the amendment was finalized in September 2020 (see Note 13).